opensearch-project/documentation-website/_api-reference/list/list-shards.md

 ---
 layout: default
-title: List Shards
+title: List shards
 parent: List API
 nav_order: 20
 ---

-# List Shards
+# List shards
 **Introduced 2.18**
 {: .label .label-purple }

-The List Shards operation outputs, in a paginated format, the state of all primary and replica shards and how they are distributed.
+The list shards operation outputs, in a paginated format, the state of all primary and replica shards and how they are distributed.

 ## Path and HTTP methods